canjiali/PARADE/README.md

-# transformers_ranking
+# PARADE

 ## Introduction
-DocuBERT is a document re-ranking model based on the pre-trained language models.
+PARADE (PAssage Representation Aggregation for Document rE-ranking) is a document re-ranking model based on the pre-trained language models.
-This repo contains the code to reproduce DocuBERT.
+This repo contains the code to reproduce PARADE.

-We support the following DocuBERT variants:
+We support the following PARADE variants:
-- DocuBERT-AvgP (named `cls_avgP` in the code)
+- PARADE-AvgP (named `cls_avgP` in the code)
-- DocuBERT-wAvgP (named `cls_wAvgP` in the code)
+- PARADE-wAvgP (named `cls_wAvgP` in the code)
-- DocuBERT-MaxP (namded `cls_maxP` in the code)
+- PARADE-MaxP (namded `cls_maxP` in the code)
-- DocuBERT-Transformer (namded `cls_transformer` in the code)
+- PARADE-Transformer (namded `cls_transformer` in the code)

-We support two pre-trained model instantiations:
+We support two instantiations of pre-trained models:
 - BERT
 - ELECTRA

 ## Getting Started
-To run DocuBERT, there're three steps ahead.
+To run PARADE, there're three steps ahead.
-We give a detailed example on Robust04 dataset using the title query.
+We give a detailed example on how to run the code the Robust04 dataset using the title query.

 ### 1. Data Preparation
 We need to split the documets into passages, write them into TFrecord files.
 Data for 5 folds are required here.
-The standard `qrels`, `query`, `trec_run` files can be fulfilled by [Anserini](https://github.com/castorini/anserini), please check out their notebook for further details.
+The standard `qrels`, `query`, `trec_run` files can be accomplished by [Anserini](https://github.com/castorini/anserini), please check out their notebook for further details.
 The `corpus` file can also be extarcted by Anserini to form the `docno \t content` paired text.